Hamilton Road Cemetery, Deal: 4 October 1940: Luftwaffe Air Raid on Deal

 This bombing raid at 13:20 on a cold Friday afternoon resulted in severe damage to Union Road, Middle Street, destroyed the Governor's Quarters in Deal Castle, and caused the deaths of eight civilians including three children, the youngest of which was two years old.

-An eyewitness account from a lady called Mary Osbourn, with classic period British contempt for German attacks, recounts what happened when she, who was in the greengrocers buying vegetables at the time, saw the bombers overhead:
+An eyewitness account from a lady called Mary Osbourn recounts what happened when she, who was in the greengrocer's buying vegetables at the time, saw the bombers overhead:

 I went straight across the road and up by Simmonds Jewellers and when I reached the corner of Middle Street, I decided to turn left through Boatman's Alley.
 I had just got to the top, and had turned the corner when the bombs fell on Middle Street.
 There was a terrible noise as they came raining down, with bricks flying everywhere, and I was blown off my feet.

 Mr. 'Flint' Roberts came running along and he stopped and asked if I was all right.
 I wasn't hurt, as the blast had gone over my head, but I was worried at losing the lettuce and tomatoes and had lost my coat.
 Mr. Roberts helped me to my feet and he then glanced down the little alleyway where one of the bombs had fallen.
 I wanted to have a look too, but he would not let me...

 Seven of the eight casualties were buried in Hamilton Road cemetery.